 Another reason for this post is that visitors, friends, and even family are always asking me which apps I use for specific tasks.
 So to keep from repeating myself over and over, I’ve compiled a list of what I think are the best Mac apps.
 I’ve also included some of the tweaks and settings I change whenever I get a new Mac or reinstall macOS.

 Hopefully, you’ll find an awesome new Mac app or setting in this list that will help make your life easier!

 I switched to Macs back in 2018 after using PCs exclusively for over 20 years.
 In 2013 I received the Microsoft MVP Award in the Windows Expert-IT Pro category.
 So for most of my life, I’ve been knee-deep (more than most) in the Microsoft world of Active Directory, SharePoint, Exchange, etc. But Mac finally won me over.

-The Mac apps below (listed in alphabetical order) consists of free and premium apps straight from the developer’s website and apps from the Mac App Store.
+The Mac apps below (listed in alphabetical order) consist of free and premium apps straight from the developer’s website and apps from the Mac App Store.

 While I always try to support developers where I can, I do prefer purchasing from the Mac App Store.
 This makes it super convenient to reinstall apps later down the road and saves a lot of time.
 For those of you who don’t know, Apple takes a cut of the sale (30%) from developers when you use the App Store.